 There’s brutally honest and then there’s this.

-An obituary that appeared in the newspaper just over a week ago that was reportedly plagiarized partially is getting a lot of attention for the rift that it is causing in a family.
+An obituary that appeared in the newspaper and was reportedly plagiarized partially is getting a lot of attention for the rift that it is causing in a family.

-Although June Miller died in Feb.
-2017 at the age of 82, a “cautionary tale” in her memory saying she wouldn’t be remembered was published just two Fridays ago.
+Although June Miller died in February 2017 at the age of 82, a “cautionary tale” in her memory saying she wouldn’t be remembered was published in time for her birthday.

 “We hope this is the beginning of a time of healing and learning to be a family again,” the obit said.
 “There will be no service, no prayers, and no closure for the family she spent a lifetime tearing apart.”